osism/defaults/README.md

-# ansible-defaults
+# defaults

-All Ansible defaults for the individual Ansible container images are stored in this repository.
+All defaults for the individual Ansible container images and the inventory reconciler image are stored in this repository.